Betsy Bryan

-Betsy Morrell Bryan (born 1949) is an American Egyptologist who is leading a team that is excavating the Precinct of Mut complex in Karnak, at Luxor in Upper Egypt.
+Betsy Morrell Bryan (born 1949) is an American Egyptologist who is the former leader of a joint-university team that is excavating the Precinct of Mut complex in Karnak, at Luxor in Upper Egypt.

 Until 2022, she was the Alexander Badawy Professor of Egyptian Art and Archaeology, and Near Eastern Studies Professor at Johns Hopkins University.

 Her work has included research and writing about Thutmose IV and Amenhotep III, and on an Egyptian drinking festival.
+She also edited a book on 'Sacred Space and Sacred Function in Ancient Thebes in 2007 by the University of Chicago Oriental Institute.